Mr. T: Early life, family and education

+Early career

 After Tureaud left Prairie View A&M, he worked as a gym instructor for a government program in Chicago.
 He later said it was here that he discovered a gift for helping children.

-He then enlisted in the United States Army in 1975 and served in the Military Police Corps.
+Thereafter, he enlisted in the United States Army in 1975 and served in the Military Police Corps.
 After his discharge in the late 1970s, he tried out for the Green Bay Packers of the National Football League, but failed to make the team due to a knee injury.

-Tureaud next worked as a bouncer at the Rush Street club Dingbats Discotheque.
-It was at this time that he created the persona of Mr. T. His wearing of gold neck chains and other jewelry was the result of customers losing the items or leaving them behind at the night club after a fight.
-A banned customer, or one reluctant to risk a confrontation by going back inside, could return to claim his property from Mr. T wearing it conspicuously right out front.
+Tureaud worked as a bouncer at the Rush Street night club Dingbats Discotheque.
+It was at this time that he created the persona of Mr. T. He began wearing gold neck chains and other jewelry as a result of customers losing the items or leaving them behind at the night club after a fight.
+A banned customer, or one reluctant to risk a confrontation by going back inside, could return to claim his property from Mr. T who would wear it conspicuously in front of the establishment.
 Along with controlling the violence as a doorman, Tureaud was mainly hired to keep out drug dealers and users.
-Tureaud claims that as a bouncer, he was in over 200 fights and was sued a number of times, but won each case.
+Tureaud has claimed that as a bouncer, he was in over 200 fights and was sued a number of times, but won each case.

 He eventually parlayed his job as a bouncer into a career as a bodyguard that lasted almost ten years.
 As his reputation grew, he was contracted to guard, among others, clothes designers, models, judges, politicians, athletes and millionaires.
-His clients included celebrities such as Steve McQueen, Michael Jackson, LeVar Burton, and Diana Ross, and boxers such as Muhammad Ali, Joe Frazier, and Leon Spinks.
-With his reputation as "Mr. T", Tureaud attracted strange offers and was frequently approached with odd commissions, including tracking runaway teenagers, locating missing persons, debt collection, and assassination requests.
+His clients included celebrities Steve McQueen, Michael Jackson, LeVar Burton, and Diana Ross, and boxers Muhammad Ali, Joe Frazier, and Leon Spinks.
+With his reputation as Mr. T, Tureaud attracted strange offers and was frequently approached with odd commissions, including tracking runaway teenagers, locating missing persons, debt collection, and assassination requests.